johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

             > Often when pushing a button or starting a process.
             > Usually 24 volt systems but sometimes 110 too.
             > This is most likely a short circuit.
-            > This may seem odd if no fuse is blown and nothing is tripped out but this often how 24 volt systems short out.
+            > This may seem odd if no fuse is blown and nothing is tripped out but this is often how 24 volt systems short out.
             > If it happens when actuating a button then check the input circuit first by disconnecting the button circuit from the PLC and actuating the input with a jumper.
             > If the problem is still there then the problem is likely on one of the PLC output circuits although there is a small chance that an input activated right after the button is pushed could be the perpetrator.
             > To find which one, remove output wires on the PLC one at a time while replacing the previous until the problem disappears.
             > Then it is a simple matter of running down the short.

         6. When motors are not moving:
-            > If motor has an electricly powered brake:
+            > If motor has an electrically powered brake:
-            > Be sure the brake is releasing when the motor in energized.
+            > Be sure the brake is releasing when the motor is energized.

             > If motor is powered by a VFD:
             > Check for error messages on the VFD